adil-grandgaming/adil_grandgaming_backend/README.md

 # adil_grandgaming_backend
-this is for data migration from dynamodb to mysql
+This is for data migration from dynamodb to mysql Author - MD ADIL